offchan42/machine-learning-curriculum/README.md

 My top opinionated preferences are determined, ray tune, and optuna because of parallelization (distributed tuning on many machines), flexibility (can optimize arbitrary objectives and allow every hyperparameter including the dataset preprocessing), library of SOTA tuning algorithms (e.g. HyperBand, BOHB, TPE, PBT, ASHA, etc), result visualization/analysis tools, and extensive documentations/tutorials.

 * https://github.com/determined-ai/determined Determined is an open-source deep learning training platform that makes building models fast and easy.
-In my opinion, this is the most undervalued project right now.
+In my opinion, this is probably the most undervalued project right now.
 * https://docs.ray.io/en/master/tune/index.html Ray Tune is a Python library for experiment execution and hyperparameter tuning at any scale.
 If you are looking for distributed tuning, Ray Tune is probably the most serious framework out there.
 * https://github.com/optuna/optuna an automatic hyperparameter optimization software framework (framework agnostic, define-by-run)
 * https://github.com/keras-team/keras-tuner an easy-to-use, distributable hyperparameter optimization for keras; read its article [here](https://blog.tensorflow.org/2020/01/hyperparameter-tuning-with-keras-tuner.html)